Skip to content

 Some common types of Splunk audit logs are:

-Use Cases Examples for Splunk Audit Logs
+Use Cases For Splunk Audit Logs

 This search produces a list of all of the searches run by the admin user.
 This is a good way of determining what searches users are running and offering assistance if there’s room for improvement in optimizing the performance of the search query.